 Is your partner made of Teflon?
 No matter what anyone tells him if he doesn’t agree with what they have to say, their words have no effect.

-No amounts of explanation, protest or presenting professional opinions can influence him sufficiently to get him to change his ways.
+No amount of explanation, protest, or presenting professional opinions can influence him sufficiently to get him to change his ways.
 Your emotionally abusive husband or committed partner knows best… always!
-What he wants from you is that you “shut-up and obey.”
+What he wants from you is that you “shut up and obey.”
 He may not use those abusive words, but this is his goal!

 Summing this all up, your husband or committed boyfriend is ‘not accountable’ to anyone!
-The following are places you can get information to help you with your emotionally abusive husband:
+The links below are to organizations where you can get information to help you with your emotionally abusive husband.